elliotlarson/dev-notes/ruby-process-notes.md

 Process.detach(pid)
 ```

+#### Difference between spawn and fork

+Use `Process.spawn` if you want to execute another application in a subprocess.
+Use `fork` and `exec` if you want to execute arbitrary Ruby code in a sub process.

 ### System

 Executes a command in a sub-shell but waits for it to execute.
 Like a blocking version of `Process.spawn`: